trikoder/trim-cmf/docs-md/core-concepts-and-api.md

 # Core concepts and api
-Understanding of how core components work is essential for building applications with Trim UI CMF.
+Understanding of how core components work is essential for building applications with Trikoder UI CMF.
 This chapter provides insight into resource controller, resource list, resource edit, router, navigation, service container and application object.

 ## Resource controller